-Both pneumonia and dehydration were serious adverse events that occurred in the apitegromabtreated group and not in the placebo group, but the trial was small, so these could be by chance rather than caused by apitegromab.
+Both pneumonia and dehydration were serious adverse events that occurred in the apitegromab-treated group and not in the placebo group, but the trial was relatively small, so these could be by chance rather than caused by apitegromab.
+We would not have expected pneumonia to be more common in the apitegromab group because the drug would be expected to improve respiratory muscle function and thus reduce the risk for pneumonia.